digitalbricklayer/techteapotcom/src/content/posts/commercial-open-source-network-management-focus-puzzle.md

 Maybe the tendency to go after the enterprise suggests that the competition in the enterprise is perceived to be easier?

 In addition, the commercial non-open source competition in the SMB/SME sectors is pretty fierce.
-I wouldn't relish going up against the likes of <a href="http://www.ipswitch.com/products/whatsup/index.asp">What's Up Gold</a>, <a href="http://www.solarwinds.net/products/orion/index.aspx">SolarWinds Orion</a> and INM.
+I wouldn't relish going up against the likes of [What's Up Gold](http://www.ipswitch.com/products/whatsup/index.asp), [SolarWinds Orion](http://www.solarwinds.net/products/orion/index.aspx) and INM.
 All three are on the top of their respective games.